s-amberg/cpla/week11/README.md

 ## Guarantee Improvements

-Try to implement every function in a way that it has at least the strong guarantee?
+Try to implement every function in a way that it has at least the strong guarantee.
+Is it possible?

 ### Move Operations and `swap`